 All stroke types create acceleration during the forward stroke.
 They just do so different amounts at different times.
 With a typical pendulum stroke (and most strokes of good players, which are usually pendulum style into the ball, regardless of what happens during the follow through), acceleration occurs during the entire forward stroke, but diminishes to zero as you approach the ball.
 Acceleration is the rate of change of speed.
 If there is no (or very little) acceleration just before CB contact, the speed is no longer increasing as the tip hits the ball.
 Therefore, the cue is not accelerating “into” the ball.
 The speed levels off just before CB contact.
-This might make it easier to control shot speed because the speed isn’t changing as you hit the ball; otherwise, slight changes in stroke “timing” can result in different speeds.
+This makes it easier to have better speed control because the speed isn’t changing as you hit the ball; otherwise, slight changes in stroke “timing” can result in different speeds.
 So there might be an advantage to not accelerate “into” the ball.
-People who drop their elbow before CB contact are most likely still accelerating (the speed is still increasing) at CB contact, especially with power shots, so they are accelerating “into” the ball.
+People who drop their elbow before CB contact are more likely to have slight acceleration (with the cue speed is still increasing) at CB contact, especially with power shots.
+If so, so they are accelerating “into” the ball.
 Although, cue acceleration at tip contact really doesn’t do much for you.
 The cue does all the work at this point with very large force at the tip over an extremely short amount of contact time.
 The grip hand has practically no influence during tip contact per the info on the grip effects page.

 See also: TP B.4 – Stroke speed and acceleration vs. distance.
 Here is the summary from the analysis: